dante0624/macDotfiles/FirefoxUserChrome/README.md

     - MacOS has its own system for storing keyboard shortcuts per application
     - These can easily be overwritten, but I think that removing them is a little annoying

-Will finalize which keyboard shorcuts I use from TST, and ensure they are removed from everything else.
+Will finalize which keyboard shortcuts I use from TST, and ensure they are removed from everything else.

 ### Phase 2 - Fix Small Bug in Tree Style Tags Shortcut
 Wrote up a [github issue](https://github.com/piroor/treestyletab/issues/3725) for it.